top of page

 Horsethief Canyon

 There is a viewing area that is easily accessible by car, so you can enjoy the expansive views of the canyon without having to hike down.
-Alternatively, you can scramble down the unmarked paths to a small hill near the canyon’s start or explore the canyon floor on your own.

-Barney's Adventure Park
+1. Barney's Adventure Park

-Barney's Adventure Park is a fun place to combine as part of a multi-day itinerary around Drumheller when the kids need to blow off some steam.
-The park features a playground with a zip line, a huge tube slide, and a small pedal-kart track.
-There’s also a petting zoo and dinosaur-themed attractions, making it a fantastic spot for children, especially those under 10 years old.
+The park includes a playground with a zip line, a massive tube slide, and a small pedal-kart track.
+There’s also a petting zoo and dinosaur-themed attractions, making it an especially fun spot for younger children (particularly those under 10).

 Barney's adventure park